The race motto is "KISS and run", and we try to keep everything simple and unformal.

 Time and place

-No-show fee: A picture, with full publishing rights for the organizer, showing the applicant doing a penance called "legge seg flat" ("lying flat")
+No-show fee: Participant that do not start (DNS) will not receive any refunds.
+In addition the applicant has to provide a picture, with full publishing rights for the organizer, showing the applicant doing a penance called "legge seg flat" ("lying flat")

 Runners are ranked primarily by number of finished loops (in descending order) and then by their finish time (in ascending order).
 Or simply: More loops is better, and finish time is the tie-breaker.